-We recommend that you remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring your free credit reports.
-We also recommend that you remain alert for unsolicited communications involving your personal information.

-You are entitled under U.S. law to one free credit report annually from each of the three nationwide consumer reporting agencies.
-To order your free credit report, visit www.annualcreditreport.com or call toll-free at 1-877-322-8228.
+- Remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring your free credit reports. - Remain alert for unsolicited communications involving your personal information.> - Order a credit report.
+If you are in the U.S. and would like to check your credit report, you are entitled under U.S. law to one free credit report annually from each of the three nationwide consumer reporting agencies.
+U.S. residents can order a free credit report by visiting www.annualcreditreport.com or calling toll-free at 1-877-322-8228.